nuricanozturk01/Unit-Test-Framework/README.md

  This framework allows you to create and run unit tests in Java, similar to JUnit.
 Below, you will find basic information and examples on how to use the Unit-Test-Framework.

+## Update 23/07/2023
+ - Added Gui Component.
+ - You can look at gui branch

 ### Package:

 - Package structure must be below.
 This is an example Test Project.
 One important thing to note is that there must be a